sohanlaxmicoin/go/services/orbit/internal/docs/reference/endpoints/trades.md

 title: Trades
 ---

-People on the Stellar network can make [offers](../resources/offer.md) to buy or sell assets.
+People on the Rover network can make [offers](../resources/offer.md) to buy or sell assets.
 When an offer is fully or partially fulfilled, a [trade](../resources/trade.md) happens.

 Trades can be filtered for specific orderbook, defined by an asset pair: `base` and `counter`.